crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 #### External Resource Labeling

-If the external resource supports labelling, we should label it with the managed resource name.
-While this is helpful for services with non-deterministic naming, it'd benefit the services that allow you to name the external resource, too, since the labels could be used for searching and batch operations on the cloud level.
+If the external resource supports labelling, we should label it with the managed resource name and kind.
+This is helpful in variety of scenarios like:
+* Identify services with non-deterministic naming, for example AWS VPC.
+* Provider level operations that are done via label filtering, for example search and batch operations.
+* Find a resource in the provider UI and construct an easy `kubectl` query on Crossplane cluster to find the associated resource, like `kubectl get <kind> <name>`

-The key to use in those labels is `crossplane.io/resource-name` and the value is the name of the managed resource.
-An example would look like:
+The keys to use in labels are like the following:
 ```
-A tag for a VPC in AWS:
+A tag set for a VPC in AWS:
-  "crossplane.io/resource-name": "myappnamespace-mynetwork-5sc8a"
+  "crossplane.io/name": "myappnamespace-mynetwork-5sc8a"
+  "crossplane.io/kind": "vpc.network.aws.crossplane.io"
 ```

+In cases where the characters `.` and `/` are not allowed in key string, `-` should be used.
+If that's not allowed, too, then those characters should be omitted.

 #### Field Names